 General water safety

 One of the most important things to keep your child safe around or in the water is supervision.
 You should never leave your kid swimming or playing in the water alone.
 Or with other kids without an adult keeping an eye on them.
-You also need to make sure an adult is always within arm’s reach.
+You also need to make sure an adult is always within your arm’s reach.

 Teach your child water rules.